Content start here

 Master of Studies in Law (MSL) Degree - Online

-Earning the online MSL degree requires successful completion of 21 credit units, including two required courses:
+Earning the Online MSL degree requires successful completion of at least 21 credit units, including 3 mandatory units and 18 units worth of electives:

 Introduction to the U.S. Legal System introduces students to the legal system in the United States and the distinctive process and methods of American law.
 The course examines the basic structure and operation of government in the United States, particularly the judicial branch, and will focus on the American method of making, finding and enforcing law.
 The course provides a basic understanding of the historical context in which the legal system in the United States developed.
 Further, the course examines the foundational values of American law, such as due process and equality.